 Betsy and I contracted CV a couple months ago and it triggered my already somewhat sensitive asthma to a point of needing medication to breathe.
 Prednisone is of a class of highly effective anti-inflammatory medications called corticosteroids (same class as Dexamethasone, commonly seen in the news re treatment of CV) which blunts the body’s immune response to a foreign “invader”.
 Asthma is often the result of an “overreaction” of the body’s crazy-remarkable immune system and blunting this response is a way to minimize the resulting lung inflammation.
 I normally need prednisone about twice yearly to overcome an asthmatic “exacerbation” and would have died years ago had I not had access to the same.

-The CV caused an asthma flare (viral “colds” are my most common trigger), the prednisone worked nicely and I have tried to wean off of the prednisone several times since without the return of wheezing and have been unable to do so.
+The CV caused an asthma flare (viral “colds” are my most common trigger) and the prednisone worked nicely, but I have tried to wean off of the medication several times without experiencing the return of wheezing and have been unable to do so.
 Hopefully I will be able to do so soon, as there are known risks to long-term treatment, but I am still breathing, working and living and find myself again grateful for “evidence-based” medical care and for the interventions and contributions of so many, over much time, associated with its development and application.
 I likely wouldn’t have survived CV without this medication and this is not the first time I have been profoundly grateful for the efforts of so many people, unknown to me.

 I’ve had multiple angioplasties and multiple coronary artery stent placements in both the US and South Africa for “premature” heart disease and wouldn’t be alive today without them.
 I can’t imagine the list of people who have made a contribution to all the knowledge and development of what is, today, a common procedure in the “developed world”.
 For close to twenty years, beginning in my mid-thirties, walking and standing were painful because of two “prematurely” arthritic knees and I had both knees replaced with plastic and metal and have experienced no pain since.
 Pain-free is a tremendous gift after enduring daily, life/activity-altering discomfort for so long.